Camassia quamash: Uses

 Camas is grown as an ornamental plant.
 Even in the wild, large numbers of camas can color an entire meadow blue-violet.

 Food

-The bulbs of Camassia species are edible and nutritious when roasted or boiled, but should not be confused with the toxic white-flowered meadow death-camas; the bulbs are difficult to distinguish.
+The bulbs of this Camassia species are edible and nutritious when roasted or boiled, but are easily confused with those of the death-camas.
+Though the white death-camas flowers are very different, the bulbs are difficult to distinguish.